ngaox/ngaox/README.md

 # Before you go!

 - 🌟 Star the GitHub repository
+- Don't forget contributions are always welcome!
-- Create pull requests, submit bugs, suggest new features...
+- Feel free to create pull requests, submit bugs, suggest new features, etc.

 ---